splunk/public-o11y-docs/apm/apm-data-links/apm-create-data-links.rst

    * - Span tag
      - An existing span tag value.
      - ``sf_service``, ``sf_operation``, ``span_id``, ``trace_id``, all other tags for the span
      - A field-value pair that describes the span.
 Use span tags to describe the span.
 Specify the tags when you configure instrumentation for the service.
-You can also specify span tags in the Splunk Distribution of OpenTelemetry Collector (or the Smart Agent, no deprecated) configuration.
+You can also specify span tags in the Splunk Distribution of OpenTelemetry Collector (or the Smart Agent, now deprecated) configuration.

 Link APM properties to Splunk Infrastructure Monitoring dashboards